Tmajer/Book-Recommendation-IV/README.md

 pip install -r requirements.txt
 ```

+If you run into an error while installing the `psycopg2` package, either replace it with `psycopg2-binary` in the `requirements.txt` file or make sure the Build prerequisites are available on your platform as per https://www.psycopg.org/docs/install.html.

 ### Starting PostgreSQL database

 The app communicates with PostgreSQL server - if you never ran it on your platform, pull the PostgreSQL Docker Image using the following command: